Fabo011/Linky/readme.md

 ## Info

-Please note that not all features are implemented so far and keep in mind that this software is still in development (beta testing) and may contain bugs or have limited functionality.
+Please note that not all features are implemented so far and keep in mind that this software is fully in development (beta testing) and may contain bugs or have limited functionality.
 Your feedback and suggestions are greatly appreciated.
 If you encounter any issues, please report them to [linky-cloud@proton.me](mailto:linky-cloud@proton.me).

 ---